 Mild injury.
-Patients with traumatic brain injury who have a normal neurologic examination, GCS of 15, no risk factors (such as abnormal coagulation parameters, drug or alcohol intoxication, or CSF rhinorrhea and post traumatic seizure), and a normal CT are much less likely to develop intracerebral hematoma (82).
-Children with blunt head trauma, initial GCS scores of 14 or 15, and normal cranial CT scan results are at very low risk for subsequent traumatic findings on neuroimaging and extremely low risk of requiring neurosurgical intervention (31).
+Patients with traumatic brain injury who have a normal neurologic examination, GCS of 15, no risk factors (such as abnormal coagulation parameters, drug or alcohol intoxication, or CSF rhinorrhea and posttraumatic seizure), and a normal CT are much less likely to develop an intracerebral hematoma (83).
+Children with blunt head trauma, initial GCS scores of 14 or 15, and normal cranial CT scan results are at very low risk for subsequent traumatic findings on neuroimaging and extremely low risk of requiring neurosurgical intervention (32).

 Moderate injury.
-Presence of a state of altered consciousness (GCS 9 to 12), confusional state, behavioral changes, severe vertigo, or focal neurologic deficit, such as hemiparesis, indicates presence of cerebral contusion or a hematoma.
+The presence of a state of altered consciousness (GCS 9 to 12), confusional state, behavioral changes, severe vertigo, or focal neurologic deficit, such as hemiparesis, indicates the presence of cerebral contusion or a hematoma.

 A disorder of consciousness is initially seen in a majority of patients with traumatic brain injury and in most of these patients with persisting unconsciousness, altered sensorium eventually gets reversed and patients regain consciousness during rehabilitation.
-In a study, the 17,470 patients with traumatic brain injury were analyzed (40).
+In a study, 17,470 patients with traumatic brain injury were analyzed (41).
 Of these, 7547 (57%) patients had early loss of consciousness.
-In 2058 patients (12%) loss of consciousness persisted during rehabilitation.
-Factors associated with persisting loss of consciousness were high-velocity injuries, intracranial mass effect, intraventricular hemorrhage, subcortical contusion, and a long acute care.
+In 2058 patients (12%), loss of consciousness persisted during rehabilitation.
+Factors associated with persisting loss of consciousness were high-velocity injuries, intracranial mass effect, intraventricular hemorrhage, subcortical contusion, and long acute care.
 Eighty-two percent (n=1674) of comatose patients regained consciousness during inpatient rehabilitation.
-Young age, male sex, absence of intraventricular hemorrhage, mass effect, and subcortical contusion predicted better functional outcome (40).
+Young age, male sex, absence of intraventricular hemorrhage, mass effect, and subcortical contusion predicted better functional outcomes (41).

 Most traumatic intracerebral hemorrhages result from nonpenetrating head trauma.
 A “coup” injury occurs within areas of brain underlying the skull at the site of direct impact.
 They can occur at the coup site when a depressed skull fracture or transient calvarial deformity from a blow to the stationary head affects the underlying brain.
 Subsequent to impact, the brain is accelerated within the calvaria, and areas of brain opposite the direct impact contact the skull when head motion is suddenly stopped, resulting in a “contrecoup” injury.

-In the CRASH (Corticoid Randomization After Significant Head injury) trial, which included 10,008 adults with head injury and a GCS score of 14 or less, 56% of trial participants had at least one intracranial bleed (epidural, subdural, subarachnoid, or intraparenchymal) (21).
-In New Zealand, the total incidence of traumatic brain injury per 100,000 person-years was 790 cases; incidence per 100,000 person-years of mild traumatic brain injury was 749 cases (709-790) and of moderate to severe traumatic brain injury was 41 cases (31-51).
-Children, adolescents, and young adults constituted almost 70% of all cases (23).
+In the CRASH (Corticoid Randomization After Significant Head injury) trial, which included 10,008 adults with head injury and a GCS score of 14 or less, 56% of trial participants had at least one intracranial bleed (epidural, subdural, subarachnoid, or intraparenchymal) (22).
+In New Zealand, the total incidence of traumatic brain injury per 100,000 person-years was 790 cases; the incidence per 100,000 person-years of mild traumatic brain injury was 749 cases (709 to 790), and incidence of moderate to severe traumatic brain injury was 41 cases (31-51).
+Children, adolescents, and young adults constituted almost 70% of all cases (24).

 Globally, falls and road injuries are the most important cause of nonfatal traumatic brain injury.
-Incidence of traumatic brain injury continue to increase because of increasing population density, population ageing, and increasing use of motor vehicles, motorcycles, and bicycles.
+The incidence of traumatic brain injury continues to increase because of increasing population density, population aging, and increasing use of motor vehicles, motorcycles, and bicycles.
 According to an estimate, the age-standardized prevalence of traumatic brain injury from 1990 to 2016 increased by 8.4%.
-In 2016, globally there were approximately 27.08 million new cases of traumatic brain injury, and the prevalence of traumatic brain injury was approximately 55.50 million (27).
+In 2016, globally there were approximately 27.08 million new cases of traumatic brain injury, and the prevalence of traumatic brain injury was approximately 55.50 million (28).

 Although CT is the most valuable imaging modality in patients with acute traumatic brain injury, MRI has better diagnostic sensitivity for certain types of traumatic brain injuries that are not hemorrhagic, including cortical contusions and nonhemorrhagic traumatic axonal injuries.
-CT readily identifies the progression of hemorrhage, cerebral edema, herniation, and development of hydrocephalus (38).
+CT readily identifies the progression of hemorrhage, cerebral edema, herniation, and the development of hydrocephalus (39).
 For this reason, serial CT scans and close clinical monitoring of patients with traumatic brain injury are important.
-Intracerebral hemorrhage is best detected with gradient-echo (GRE) T2-weighted MR sequences because their magnetic susceptibility effects of the blood (38).
+Intracerebral hemorrhage is best detected with gradient-echo (GRE) T2-weighted MR sequences because their magnetic susceptibility effects the blood (39).

 Cerebral perfusion pressure is related to the mean arterial pressure and intracranial pressure, as illustrated by the following equation: CPP = MAP-ICP.
 Thus, cerebral perfusion pressure can be augmented not only by lowering the intracranial pressure but also by increasing the mean arterial pressure.
 The risks associated with augmenting cerebral perfusion pressure by elevating mean arterial pressure (by increasing intravascular volume or pharmacologically) include worsening cerebral edema, heart failure, arrhythmias, pulmonary congestion, and acute respiratory distress syndrome.